Jhewu/ct_rivers_diffusion_aug/README.md

 ## Tensorflow and Keras Dependencies

 This code works with Keras 3.6.0, and Tensorflow 2.16.1 and 2.17.0.
 Other versions, might conflict, especially Keras 3.7.0 requiring the model to be "explicitly built."
-Will work on this issue in a future iteration.
+This issue will be fixed in a future iteration.

 ## CT DEEP Rivers Site ID Balancer (for Diffusion Models)